 The Massachusetts Department of Public Health provided Massachusetts’ 2019 abortion statistics to the Charlotte Lozier Institute upon request.
 Abortions in the Bay State increased from the previous year.
 Statistics and Changes in Massachusetts Abortions, 2018-2019 Abortion Totals and Trends In 2019, there were 18,593 abortions reported in Massachusetts, up two percent from 2018 […]

 FOR IMMEDIATE RELEASE: July 8, 2021 Medicaid Data in 17 States with Taxpayer-Funded Abortion “Consistent” with Evidence of Women Being Pressured into Unwanted Abortions Washington, D.C. – A new peer-reviewed study of 2,162,600 Medicaid beneficiaries in 17 states with state taxpayer-funded abortion shows that “rapid repeat pregnancy” (defined as a second pregnancy […]

+The Charlotte Lozier Institute’s summary of Montana’s 2020 abortion report is forthcoming.
 Montana published its 2019 abortion report in March 2021.
 In 2019, chemical abortions composed well over half of all Montana abortions.
 Changes in Montana Abortions, 2018-2019 The report does not include information on Planned Parenthood’s Montana abortion market share.
-Abortion Totals and Trends There were 1,568 abortions reported in Montana in 2019, […]
+Abortion […]

 The Arkansas Department of Health released Arkansas’ 2020 abortion report in June 2021, showing that chemical abortions now make up more than half of all abortions reported in the state.
 Changes in Arkansas Abortions, 2019-2020 The report does not include information on Planned Parenthood’s Arkansas abortion market share.
 Abortion Totals and Trends […]